Napam/meny/README.md

 meny.menu(locals(), case_args=case_args, case_kwargs=case_kwargs)
 ```

 Functions that takes arguments programmatically cannot take arguments through the cli, that is you cannot both supply programmatic arguments as well as arguments through the cli.
+In that case the menu will raisa a
+MenuError.

 ## Nested cases